Junos-Cat/UMI_RTX_Basic_Controller/README.md

-# UMI RTX Robotic Arm Contoller
+# UMI RTX Robotic Arm Controller

 ## Background
-This is a bare bone keyboard controller for the UMI RTX Robotic Arm (Yumi).
+This is a bare-bones keyboard controller for the UMI RTX Robotic Arm (Yumi).
 It uses the driver provided by [Physar](https://github.com/physar/umi-rtx), and two nodes from [GARDE & MASSA](https://github.com/gardegu/LAB42_RTX_control), namely the nodeArm and nodeInverseKinematics nodes.

 I created this repo with modifications to GARDE & MASSA's code as their project requires the use of a Realsense camera and a GPU.
 The start_arm\_control.sh script runs the driver, the nodes that interact with the driver, and the controller node which interprets the keyboard inputs and publishes the commands to the /target_grip and /target_pose topics.

 Please note, this project is not meant to provide a polished controller for the robotic arm.
-It is meant to allow others to install the minimum packages neccesary to get their robitic arm up and moving.
+It is meant to allow others to install the minimum packages necessary to get their robotic arm up and moving.
 It is provided only so that others (including myself) may build upon it.
-Hopefully the controllers available will give you a few idea of how you wish to control the arm.
+Hopefully the controllers available will give you a few ideas of how you wish to control the arm.

 For an example of another method of control, check out [nameguin](https://github.com/nameguin/umi_rtx_demos)'s project.

 ## Installation

-To use this porject, you will need to use Docker.
+To use this project, you will need to use Docker.
 To learn more about Docker, what it is, and why it's useful, see this [video](https://youtu.be/DQdB7wFEygo).

 ### Docker Installation